-What is the Purpose of a Smoke Ventilation System?
+What is a Smoke Ventilation System?

 - Protect escape routes for occupants to evacuate safely and unimpeded by the effects of smoke